Articles

 Collaborate efficiently across destributed multi-discipline engineering and manufacturing teams, as well as sub-suppliers and the extended enterprise.

-Unifies data in the CAD, PDM and ERP inside D365/AX, bringing an end to manual data entry and the existence of redundant data.
+Unifies data in the CAD, PDM and ERP inside Dynamics 365 F&SCM, bringing an end to manual data entry and the existence of redundant data.

 Optimized efficiency